Package 'piar'

 See Also

-Other aggregation structure methods: as.matrix.piar_aggregation_structure(), update.piar_aggregation_structure(), weights.piar_aggregation_structure()
+Other aggregation structure methods: as.matrix.piar_aggregation_structure(), cut.piar_aggregation_structure(), update.piar_aggregation_structure(), weights.piar_aggregation_structure()

 Get the levels for a price index